tueimage/essential-skills/python-essentials.md

 Classes are important in so-called object-oriented programming.
 In Python, the concepts of objects and variables are interchangeable: every Python object is a variable and every variable is an object.
 We will keep using the term variable throughout this module.

 You can make your own class definition using the `class` keyword.
 In the following example we are going to construct a class definition for a new `Car` type.
 The `Car` can `accelerate`, and `brake` to a halt, which will be its two methods.
 It will have two attributes: `color` and `current_speed`.
 In the class definition, the attributes are indicated by the prefix `self`.
 Each method will have `self` as argument.
-By convention, the names of classes you define yourself are capitalized to make them standout between function and variables names.
+By convention, the names of classes you define yourself are capitalized to make them stand out between function and variables names.

 ```python
 class Car: